gjtorikian/panda-docs/README.md

 * `title` is the title of the documentation
 * `pageTitle` is the title of the current page
 * `mtime` indicates the last modified time of your source file
+* `markdown` references the Markdown converter; since this is based on namp, you'll want to add `.html` at the end to get the actual HTML

 All your passed in `options` are also available.